stschulte/puppet-nimsoft/README.md

 2. If a resource is out of sync, the tree is modified and written back to disk.

-But you may also encounter the sitation of two providers managing the same configuration file, like a `cdm_disk` provider and `cdm_cpu` provider both managing the `cdm.cfg` file.
-So you also have to be able to share the in-memory-representation of your configuration files among different providers.

-This is all done by the generic `Puppet::Provider::Nimsoft` provider that you should enherit from.
+Parsing configuration files is done by the `Puppet::Util::NimsoftConfig` class.
+Here is simple way to request a file:

+    config = Puppet::Util::NimsoftConfig.add('cdm.cfg') # should be an absolute path
+    config.parse unless config.loaded?

+The first line will either create a new `Puppet::Util::NimsoftConfig` object or - if the file was already added before - will return an already present object that represents our configuration file.
+This way seperate providers can modifiy the same configuration file and modifications of the tree structure of provider 1 can directly be seen by provider 2, thus eleminating the need to parse the configuration file multiple times.
+So you can e.g. create a `cdm_disk` and a `cdm_cpu` provider both managing the `cdm.cfg` file.

+If you want to develop a new provider for a new custom type you should inherit from the `Puppet::Provider::Nimsoft` provider

 Let's take the `cdm_disk` as a step by step example.
 You'll first have to create the basic sketch of your provider:

     require 'puppet/provider/nimsoft'
     Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do